adamsilver/fdpb/09-an-expense-form.md

 One of the major problems with the Persistent Form pattern is that it can't handle branching.
 Branching involves users being asked different questions depending on previous answers.
 For example, if users are expensing a car, they'll need to enter mileage; if they're expensing a train ticket, then they'll need to enter its price.

-In this case, the One Thing Per Page pattern (first discussed in “A Checkout Flow”) is more suitable.
+In this case, the One Thing Per Page pattern (first discussed in “Checkout”) is more suitable.
 This is because it presents one question at time meaning we can show users different pages depending on their answers.
 This solves the branching problem elegantly and simply, but, what if users need to enter multiple expenses and submit them in one go?

 We can add an additional screen to the end of the journey asking users if they'd like to add another expense.
 Selecting Yes takes the user to down the same flow again.
 Selecting No completes the task.